alfonsobries/vue-tailwind-docs/content/modal.md

 ### Default fixed classes

-This component classes has a default value with the minimum CSS classes needed to work as expected, if you replace the classes or create variants you should keep at least the `wrapper` and `overlay` classes that are related with the display and position to ensure this component works as expected.
+The component classes have a default value with the minimum CSS classes needed to work as expected.
+If you replace the classes or create variants, you should keep the `wrapper` and `overlay` classes.
+Those classes are related to the display and position and help this component works as expected.

 ```js
 {